 The effective date for the East Tennessee State University, James H. Quillen College of Medicine, Sick Leave Bank shall be July 1, 2004.

 The annual enrollment period shall be May 1 through June 1.

-All participants in the Sick Leave Bank shall be equally assessed one (1) day (as determined by the committee) as the initial enrollment assessment to be deducted from the individuals personal accumulated sick leave.
+Currently, all participants in the Sick Leave Bank shall be equally assessed one (1) day (as determined by the committee) as the initial and annual continuing enrollment assessment to be deducted from the individuals personal accumulated sick leave.

 Subsequent assessments will be determined annually and shall only be conducted in order to maintain a positive minimum balance in the bank.

 All requests to draw upon the Sick Leave Bank must be made with all appropriate signatures upon a sick leave request form and submitted to the trustees within thirty (30) calendar days of the first date Sick Leave Bank usage is requested.
 A physician’s statement, verifying the nature of the illness or injury, and the inability of the Resident to work, must accompany the request form.
 The trustees shall approve or disapprove the application within ten (10) calendar days of receipt of the application.

 Upon receipt of a request to draw upon the bank, the trustees will examine the bank member’s sick leave record.
 If evidence of abuse exists, the trustees may deny the request.